xndrmcw/welcome/content/post/cv2_page_reading/index.md

 ---
 ## Oh, the things computers enable us to do.
+Take a look at the image below.
+Can you read what it says?
+Not really, right?

 <figure>
   <img src="bookpage.jpg">
 </figure>

-## Take a look at this image.
-Can you read what it says?
-Not really, right?
-Well, check this out.
+## Well, check this out.
 With the following chunk of `code`...

         import cv2
         import numpy as np